 We are delighted to win the 'Best Recruiter - Small Firm' category in the 2019 LawCareers.Net Awards.

 We won the 'Best Trainer - Small Firm' award in both 2018 and 2017.

 We have previously had many nominations for the LawCareers.Net's Training and Recruitment Awards for either "Best Recruiter-Small Firm", or "Best Trainer-Small Firm".
-We won awards in 2004, 2009 and 2017.
+We also previously won awards in 2004 and 2009.
 We are delighted to receive this recognition of the standard of our trainee solicitor training programme.